Prtm2110/AntonPDF-1B/README.md

 └── requirements.txt         # Python dependencies
 ```

-## 🛠️ PDF Processing with LLM4
+## PDF Processing with LLM4

 The `llm4_to_json.py` script processes PDF collections and extracts structured information using advanced language models.
+Leveraging the fast outline extractor from Anton1A, it handles large document collections with exceptional performance.

 ### Process All Collections at Once